gradle/actions/RELEASING.md

 - Go to https://github.com/gradle/gradle-build-action/releases and "Draft new release"
   - Use the newly created tag and copy the tag name exactly as the release title.
   - In the release notes, point users to the gradle/actions release.
 Include a header informing users to switch to `gradle/actions/setup-gradle`.
 - Publish the release.
 - Force push the `v3` tag (or current major version) to point to the new release.
   - From CLI: `git tag -f -a -m "v3.0.0" v3 v3.0.0 && git push -f --tags`

+## Release gradle/wrapper-validation-action

+During the 3.x release series, we will continue to publish parallel releases of `gradle/wrapper-validation-action`.
+These releases will simply delegate to `gradle/actions/wrapper-validation` with the same version.

+- Update the [wrapper-validation-action action.yml](https://github.com/gradle/wrapper-validation-action/blob/main/action.yml#L162) file to point to the newly released version of `gradle/actions/wrapper-validation`.
+- Ensure that any parameters that have been added to the `wrapper-validation` action (if any) are added to the action definition, and that these are passed on to setup-gradle.
+- Create and push a tag for the release.
+  - From CLI: `git tag v3.1.0 && git push --tags`
+- Go to https://github.com/gradle/wrapper-validation-action/releases and "Draft new release"
+  - Use the newly created tag and copy the tag name exactly as the release title.
+  - In the release notes, point users to the gradle/actions release.
+Include a header informing users to switch to `gradle/actions/wrapper-validation`.
+- Publish the release.
+- Force push the `v3` tag (or current major version) to point to the new release.
+  - From CLI: `git tag -f -a -m "v3.0.0" v3 v3.0.0 && git push -f --tags`